zhuminjie/OpenSeesPyDoc/src/LayeredShell.rst

  LayeredShell
 ==============

-.. function:: nDMaterial('LayeredShell', sectionTag, nLayers *mats)
+.. function:: nDMaterial('LayeredShell', sectionTag, nLayers, *mats)
    :noindex:

    This command will create the section of the multi-layer shell element, including the multi-dimensional concrete, reinforcement material and the corresponding thickness.